 Suppose the father has blue eyes.
 He may carry a blue eye gene on one chromosome and a green eye gene on the other.
 The sperm will have a random 50:50 chance of getting the blue gene since there is room to fit just one of the two genes.
-The same will apply to all the other 20,000 or so genes which are believed to make humans.
-The exact same thing will take place in the generation of the mother’s egg.
+The same will apply to all the other 20,000 or so genes that are believed to make humans.
+The same thing will take place in the generation of the mother’s egg.
 So the child is a random union of the potential gene combinations of the father and that of the mother.
-If neither parent carries the blue eye gene (i.e. each carries just the genes for brown eyes), then the baby cannot have blue eyes.
+If neither parent carries the blue eye gene (i.e., each carries just the genes for brown eyes), then the baby cannot have blue eyes.

-Unless a rare mutation event occurs which forms the blue gene OR CAN IT?
+Unless a rare mutation event occurs, which forms the blue gene OR CAN IT?

 A baby whose genetic makeup has been artificially selected by genetic engineering to ensure the presence or absence of particular genes or characteristics is known as Designer Baby.

 Currently, a Designer baby is created in a lab in this way: